Nursery Admissions PolicyNorth Ealing Primary School

-As children grow and develop they become increasingly independent and confident in everyday tasks such as toileting and handwashing and if your child is joining us in the nursery for September please encourage and nurture this independence by offering encouragement and showing them what to do.
+As children grow and develop they become increasingly independent and confident in everyday tasks such as toileting and hand washing and if your child is joining us in nursery for September please encourage and nurture this independence by offering encouragement and showing them what to do.
 If your child is experiencing toileting issues please ensure you let us know as it may be necessary for a care plan to be put into place.

 Children are expected to arrive on time for Nursery sessions and should be collected promptly.
 Punctuality and attendance are monitored by the local authority.
 Persistent absence may result in the place being withdrawn.

 The Local Education Authority is responsible for deciding and administering the admissions policy for this school and the admission process for Reception is handled centrally via Ealing Council.